-When students enroll in one of the Photography area classes, they learn more than how to just operate a camera; they learn how to communicate photographically by visually examining their surroundings, whether they are local, regional or virtual spaces.
+When students enroll in one of the photography area classes, they learn more than how to just operate a camera; they learn how to communicate photographically by visually examining their surroundings, whether they are local, regional or virtual spaces.
 Each class challenges students to explore the notion of “reality” and beauty inherently still present within a contemporary photograph as well as other concepts.
-Additionally, students gain competitive technical experience in traditional Black and White photography, 19th Century and Alternative Photographic Processes, Studio Lighting, as well as cutting-edge Digital practices.
+Additionally, students gain competitive technical experience in traditional black and white photography, 19th Century and alternative photographic processes, studio lighting, and digital practices.
 At the end of each class, students finish by creating final project portfolios encompassing self-defined conceptual goals and technical tools explored throughout the class.
-Some recent graduates are currently pursuing commercial photography, photo finishing, graduate school as well as fine art photography.
+Some recent graduates are currently pursuing commercial photography, photo finishing, and graduate school as well as fine art photography.

 Studio facilities for digital, studio lighting, traditional black and white, as well as alternative and 19th century processes.
 Central Washington University boasts one of the safest photography darkroom studios in the Northwest.

 Undergraduate majors are provided lockers and loaned most equipment appropriate for all levels of classes (students are required to possess at a minimum a 35mm film or digital SLR camera as applicable)

 Graduate students have 24-hour access to their own art studios with T1 Internet connection as well as the opportunity to teach beginning classes.

 The CWU Sarah Spurgeon Gallery will host a solo exhibition by Norman Lundin, a Seattle painter and pNathan DiPietro: The Space Between Two Points, Opens January 12

 January 6, 2017 ELLENSBURG, Wash. — The Sarah Spurgeon Gallery will host a solo exhibition of receAlexander Chitungo: Zimbabwe Stone Sculpture Demonstration And Artist Talk